Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Capture Installations <a name="CaptureInstallations_unitAbility"></a>
 <div>

-When a player takes control of a planet while having a unit with this ability on it, she may capture all [installations](#user-content-Installation) on it.
+When a player takes control of a planet while having a unit with this ability on it, she may capture all [installations](#user-content-Installation) and [Facilities](#user-content-Facility) on it.
 </div>

 #### Commando <a name="Commando_unitAbility"></a>